Samudrala Sr.

 Samudrala Raghavacharya (19 July 1902 – 16 March 1968), also known as Samudrala Sr., was an Indian screenwriter, lyricist, playback singer, director, and producer known for his works in Telugu cinema.
-Samudrala Senior made his screen debut in 1937, and known for his collaborations with Ghantasala.
+Samudrala Senior made his screen debut in 1937, and was known for his collaborations with Ghantasala.

 Personal life

 Samudrala Raghavacharya was born in 1902, in Pedapulivarru, Repalle Taluk, Andhra Pradesh, India.